Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 How to Make the Most of Your 0% Benefits

 If you’ve gone through the VA claims process and received a 0 percent VA disability rating, you may be disappointed by the outcome.
-Many veterans are in your shoes, with over 180,000 total veterans rated at the 0 percent level in 2019.
 We’re here to tell you that a 0 percent rating is a good starting place!

 It’s important to understand that a 0 percent VA rating is a real disability rating, and there are many great benefits available to veterans with 0 percent ratings.